 Singapore to tap reserves for $30 bln in new virus support measures

-Singapore on Thursday unveiled more than $30 billion in new measures to help businesses and households brace against the coronavirus pandemic which threatens to push the bellwether economy into a deep recession.
-The new plans amounting to around S$48 billion ($33 billion) will see the government dip into its national reserves for the first time since the global financial crisis.
+Singapore on Thursday unveiled more than $30 billion in new measures to help businesses and households fight the coronavirus pandemic that threatens to push the bellwether economy into a deep recession.
+The new measures, which include wage support, loan schemes and tax breaks, amount to around S$48 billion ($33 billion) and will see the government dip into its national reserves for the first time since the global financial crisis.

+The hard-hit aviation and tourism sectors received sizeable support in packages that will raise the city-state's budget deficit in FY2020 to S$39.2 billion, equivalent to 7.9% of GDP.
+"The COVID-19 pandemic is the most serious crisis we have faced in a generation," Finance Minister Heng Swee Keat said.

+"We will stand with our workers and businesses to ride through this economic storm together."
+The measures, which also involve a three-month pay cut for political office holders, come weeks after Singapore unveiled multi-billion dollar virus-fighting plans in its annual budget.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)